 4. Snap layouts top edge flyout

-Another best feature in version 22H2 is a new way to snap windows into snap layouts for touch and mouse.
+Another best feature on the Windows 11 2022 Update is a new way to snap windows into snap layouts for touch and mouse.
 You can try it by dragging a window to the top of the screen to reveal the snap layouts, dropping the window on top of a zone to snap it, and using the assistant to finish snapping the windows on the screen.

 As part of the desktop experience, Windows 11 makes it easier to snap Microsoft Edge tabs.
 When a window is snapped, you will see three of the most recent Edge tabs shown (by default) as suggestions.